yast/yast-ruby-bindings/README.md

 * {Yast::Exportable}: provides the method `publish` (see above).
 * {Yast::FunRef}: a container used to pass references to methods to the component system.
 * {Yast::I18n}: provides methods used for translations.
 * {Yast::Module}: a base class for YaST modules in Ruby.
+It is not strictly required to inherit from it, but it adds useful helpers.
 * {Yast::Ops}: this module contains YCP operators that need to be simulated in Ruby.
 For new code it should not be used.
 * {Yast::Path}: represents the path type from the YCP protocol.